ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

    Reason: a plethora of similar Trustworthiness Claims will result in divergent choices made on which to support between different Verifiers.
 This would place a lot of complexity in the Relying Party as it would be up to the Relying Party (and its policy language) to enable normalization across rich but incompatible Verifier object definitions.

-2. Each Trustworthiness Claim should enumerate only the specific states that could viably result in a different outcome after the Policy for Attestation Results has been applied.
+2. Each Trustworthiness Claim enumerates only the specific states that could viably result in a different outcome after the Policy for Attestation Results has been applied.

    Reason: by explicitly disallowing the standardization of enumerated states which cannot easily be connected to a use case, we avoid forcing implementers from making incompatible guesses on what these states might mean.